 Money and valuables

-Public transport can be unsafe, and you should exercise a high degree of caution when travelling on buses, trains and in taxis.
+Public transport can be unsafe.
+You should exercise a high degree of caution when travelling on buses, trains and in taxis.

 You are required to carry photographic identification at all times.
 A photocopy of your passport is acceptable.